daostack/access_control/EIP-TBD.md

 - Ownable - This is probably the most popular access control mechanism used in the Ethereum space.
 OpenZeppelin's implementation can be found [here](https://github.com/OpenZeppelin/openzeppelin-solidity/blob/master/contracts/ownership/Ownable.sol).

 - Membership Management - There are much efforts for managing membership on the Ethereum blockchain.
 A full detailed rationale for that can be found on [EIP-1261 - Membership Verification Token](https://eips.ethereum.org/EIPS/eip-1261).
-However, this creates a duplication of effort as membership management is just a single aspect of access controll mechanism.
+However, this creates a duplication of effort as membership management is just a single aspect of access control.
 In addition, the current effort lacks some basic properties such as expiration and transferability of memberships.

 - DAO operations - There are multiple teams working in the DAO space, all facing the problem of access control in a DAO.
 Thus, there is a lot of duplicated work on the subject with each having its own pros and cons.
 However, non of them has found a mechanism generalized enough to answer all possible future needs of DAOs.